rayyaw/flash-patcher/README.md

 After an add command, add a newline and then enter your code block.
 At the end of the block, add a newline and `end-patch` to tell the patcher the patch is finished.

+Instead of a line number, you can also specify `end` to append to the end of the file.
+This only applies for add commands.

 ## Applying Patches